agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 	- don't do much of Analytics
 	- too much dependent on domain knowledge

-3. What do you do in Analytics
+3. What do you do in Analytics, what is the job about ? can you tell me more about it..

 4. What I did in the statistics assignment